Words and terms used in the world of From The Waters.

 An aerial martial art used by aerial combat specialists.
 Invented in Aelin by Taurinius.
 The name is a Striker term meaning "aerial combat".

-A unit of currency used in Aelin.
+The Aelish Ephasian Xae is a unit of currency used in Aelin.
 The currency symbol is X for example: X23.00.

 Plural xilni.
 An Ephillion creature similar to a hawk.